 Also: Students can get credit at hospice and lifeguard tryouts set

-Moline Blanc, PA-C, has opened Shekinah Health and Wellness Center, 325 Clyde Morris Blvd., Suite 430, with a goal to offer personalized services, catering to patients’ physical, emotional and mental well-being.
+Moline J. Blanc, a certified physician assistant, has opened Shekinah Health and Wellness Center, 325 Clyde Morris Blvd., Suite 430, with a goal to offer personalized services, catering to patients’ physical, emotional and mental well-being.

 “I take time to listen to patients and build relationships,” she said.
 “That’s important to me.”